pythonianfr/rework/README.md

 It also accepts two more options:

+* domain: a domain identifier (for cases when the same service is available under several domains and you want to force one)

 * hostid: an host identifier (e.g. '192.168.1.1')

 * metadata: a json-serializable dictionary (e.g. {'user': 'Babar'})